cpojer/mootools-mobile/README.md

 Swipe Custom Event
 ------------------

-The file Touch/Swipe.js provides a custom swipe event for your elements
+The file Touch/Swipe.js provides a custom swipe event for your elements.
+Only works for 'left' and 'right' as moving up and down is reserved for scrolling.

 	myElement.addEvent('swipe', function(event){
 		event.direction // either 'left' or 'right'